 Serve the Potatoes Mashed

 Cats do not chew their food – their small molars aren’t capable of that.
-If you ever noticed that your cat just swallows the food with little chewing, then it wasn’t because your cat was gluttonous – it was because cats cannot chew food effectively.
+If you ever noticed that your cat swallows the food with little chewing, it wasn’t because your cat was gluttonous – it was because cats cannot chew food effectively.

 With this in mind, mash the sweet potatoes to make consumption and digestion as easy as you can.